 The Efficiency Disruption

-DeepSeekDeepSeek's release in early 2025 sent shockwaves through the AI industry — not because it was the most capable model, but because of what it revealed about training economics.
+DeepSeekDeepSeek's release in early 2025 sent shockwaves through the AI industry.
+Not because it was the most capable model, but because of what it revealed about training economics.
 DeepSeek V3 was trained for approximately $6 million in compute costs, compared to estimates of $100M+ for comparable OpenAI and Anthropic models.
 On standard reasoning and coding benchmarks, it performed at GPT-4o tier.

 "DeepSeek showed that the race to frontier AI is not purely about who can spend the most on compute.
 Algorithmic efficiency is a strategic moat too." — widely cited observation across AI research community, early 2025